richardassar/bitster/README.md

 # bit$ter

-!["Stick 'em up!"](http://gangster-movies.com/wp-content/uploads/2010/01/gangster-movies-scarface-1932.jpg "Stick 'em up!")

->  What do you want?
+What do you want?
 How do you want it delivered?
 What do I get for it?

+!["Stick 'em up!"](http://gangster-movies.com/wp-content/uploads/2010/01/gangster-movies-scarface-1932.jpg "Stick 'em up!")

+> "As far back as I can remember, I always wanted to be a gangster."

 ## About